rockettheme/docs/Docs/joomla/templates/chimera/particle_newsletter.md

 ![](assets/particle_newsletter1.jpeg)

 The **Newsletter** particle enables users to sign up for your newsletter.
-It is powered by [Feedburner](http://feedburner.google.com/).
+You need to create an account on <a href="https://mailchimp.com/" target="_blank">MailChimp.com</a> and copy the form embed action url into the particle's Form Action URL input field.

 Here are the topics covered in this guide: